 - What other services and applications on my network consume large chunks of bandwidth?

 How do I check my broadband speed?

-There are many websites that allow you to check your broadband speed.
+Many websites allow you to check your broadband speed.
 One that we would recommend is the dedicated speed test website www.speedtest.net.

-Once you have arrived on the website, all you need to do is give consent and hit the “Go” button.
+Once you have arrived on the website, you must give consent and hit the “Go” button.

 You will then receive three measurements.

 Please take note of both the download and upload speeds.